Do You Understand the Subject of Burnout?

-Burnout does not come on as a flame; it is more like a flicker.
-Here are four basic stages of burnout:
+Burnout does not come on like a flame; it is more like a flicker.
+Here are four primary stages of burnout:

-- Burnout usually starts with some sort of new beginning, like a new job.
+- Burnout usually starts with some new beginning, like a new job.

 - Burnout introduces itself when this new beginning is introduced to realism.

 - This realism introduces us to a zapping of our energy and enthusiasm.